CharlesKasasira/RENU_ITP_2023/README.md

 - Storage
   - Network Attached Storage (NAS) and Storage Area Network (SAN)

-##### Week's Tasks: Automaticon
+##### Week's Tasks: Automation

-RENU runs hundreds of VMs for its members, how can you automate the process of installing the OS. how to provision a VM at the push of the button.
+RENU runs hundreds of VMs for its members, how can you automate the process of installing the OS. how to provision a VM at the push of a button.

 **Line of thought**
-- Configuration Management Tools [`Ansible`, `Chef`, `Puppet`]
+- Configuration Management Tools [ `Ansible`, `Chef`, `Puppet` ]
 - Preseed files, Kickstart files

 ***VBoxManage*** -> command line interface to Oracle's VirtualBox

 #### Wednesday: Set up Pi-hole